mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

 * `client1_crt.pem` - client certificate
 * `client1_key.pem` - matching private key

-We will use this certificate to authenticate with NGINX server.
+We will use this certificate to authenticate with Nginx server.

 ![architecture](/assets/nginx_client_tls_arch.png)